framely/community/docs/articles/reservation/reservation-api.md

 <!-- add entities as wel，目前有以下 entities：-->
 ## LocationName
-Represents the name of the location that can be displayed to customers.
+The name of the location that can be displayed to customers.

 ## ResourceName
-Represents the name of the bookable resource that can be displayed to customers.
+The name of the bookable resource that can be displayed to customers.

 ## ResourceType
-Represents the type of the bookable resource that can be displayed to customers.
+The type of the bookable resource that can be displayed to customers.

 ## Location
-Represents the places where bookable resources are located, such as restaurants, hotels, or hair salons.
+The places where bookable resources are located, such as restaurants, hotels, or hair salons.

 - Fields